Great Expectations: The Untold Story

-Great Expectations: The Untold Story is a 1987 Australian film which was made as a feature film and a mini series.
+Great Expectations: The Untold Story is a 1987 Australian period drama miniseries, which was later re-edited as a feature film.

-It is based on an account of what happened to Magwitch from the novel Great Expectations when he was in Australia.
+It is based on an account of what happened to Magwitch from Charles Dickens' 1861 novel Great Expectations when he was in Australia.

 Plot

 Magwitch is sentenced to life in New South Wales.
 He is put on a chain gang run by Solomon Tooth and eventually amasses a fortune.